mdulansk/Power-Outage-EDA/README.md

 ### 4.

- AFter, two separate dataframes were created from this cleaned data that would be used throughout the rest of the research process.
-First is grouped_state, which has columns: 'MEAN.POP', 'MEAN.POP.URBAN', 'MEAN.GSP $', and 'OUTAGES.POP.NORM', 'W or E' and a row for each state that experienced a major power outage between the specified dates.
+ From the outage dataframe, two separate dataframes were created from this cleaned data that would be used throughout the rest of the research process.
+First is grouped_state, which has columns: 'MEAN.POP', 'MEAN.POP.URBAN', 'MEAN.GSP $', and 'OUTAGES.POP.NORM', 'W or E'.
+Each row in grouped_state is a state.
+Grouped by POSTAL.CODE.

-- Mean.POP: The average population for each state over the instances of power outages
+- MEAN.POP: The average population for each state over the instances of power outages.
+Derived from POPULATION
-- MEAN.POP.URBAN: Average percentage of the state's population that is urban over the instances of power outages
+- MEAN.POP.URBAN: Average percentage of the state's population that is urban over the instances of power outages.
+Derived from POPPCT_UC.
 - MEAN.GSP $: Average value of a given state's GSP over the instances of power outages
-- OUTAGES.POP.NORM: The number of power per 100,000 people for the given dataset.
+- OUTAGES.POP.NORM: The number of power outages per 100,000 people for the given dataset.
-- W or E: Specifies if the state is in the West ('Southwest', 'West', 'Northwest', 'West North Central') or in the East ('Southeast','Northeast','East North Central')
+- W or E: Specifies if the state is in the West ('Southwest', 'West', 'Northwest', 'West North Central') or in the East ('Southeast','Northeast','East North Central').
+Derived from CLIMATE.REGION

 The second dataframe was grouped_state_no_outliers, which was identical to grouped_state but without Delaware and Washington DC.
 These two states were taken out particularly because when visualized, they are clear outliers.
 Delaware was an outlier for the number of power outages that occurred, and Washington DC was an outlier for the GSP as shown in the plot below.